lucasdelvillar/Ayesha/README.md

 ## Lessons Learned:

-I learned how to use media queries to make my website responsive.
+I learned how to use media queries to make my website more responsive.